-As with any containers, securing images on Azure containers is one of the most important steps to security you can take.
+As with any containers, securing images on Azure containers is one of the most important security steps you can take.
 Containers are built from images stored in repositories.
 Each image has multiple software layers that can, individually, contain vulnerabilities and possibly be compromised.
 By only allowing approved container images into your development environment, you greatly reduce the attack surface for cybercriminals.
 It is important to have explicit processes and tools in place that will monitor for and prevent the use of unapproved container images.

 Another option for controlling the flow of containers into the environment is image signing or fingerprinting.
 This can provide a chain of custody that allows you to verify the integrity of the containers and the container images.
 Before pushing any images to the registry, it is crucial to perform a vulnerability scan on containers as a final evaluation after container development is complete.

 Least privilege is a basic security best practice that should also be applied to Azure containers.
-When a vulnerability is exploited, whether that be through images or kernels, it gives the attacker access and potentially even privileges to several clusters and regions.
+When a vulnerability is exploited, whether through images or kernels, it gives the attacker access and potentially even privileges to several clusters and regions.
 Ensuring that containers operate with the lowest privileges and access required to get the job done reduces your exposure to risk.

 By removing any unneeded privileges, should an employee transfer jobs or leave the company, you reduce the container attack surface.
-You can also reduce the potential attack surface by removing any unnecessary or unutilised privileges or processes from the container runtime.
+You can also reduce the potential attack surface by removing any unnecessary or unused privileges or processes from the container runtime.

 Azure containers are built from images that are stored in either a public or private registry.
 While retrieving images from public registries may seem easier, it does not guarantee security.
 As mentioned above, container images have multiple layers of software, and each layer can have vulnerabilities.

-All computers are built on top of some pieces of hardware.
+All computers are built on top of pieces of hardware.
 The kernel, a piece of software imbedded within the operating system, serves as a bridge so the hardware and the rest of the system can interact.
 Unlike virtual machines, containers have open network traffic across their services as well as a shared kernel.
-The ability to share the host operating system kernel is one the container’s biggest benefits; however, it is also a huge source of security concerns.
+The ability to share the host operating system kernel is one of the container’s biggest benefits; however, it is also a huge source of security concerns.

 There isn’t much isolation between the kernel and containers during runtime, which means that a vulnerability located in the shared operating system kernel can then be used to exploit containers or gain access to them.
 Attackers can manipulate the running behaviors of the OS without injecting any malicious code simply by altering in-memory kernel data.

-With their portability, scalability, and reliability, it’s no wonder why most enterprises turn to Microsoft Azure containers to run their applications.
-By ensuring that vulnerability scans are completed throughout container lifecycles and all activity is monitored and logged, you can rest easy knowing that your Azure containers are secure.
+With their portability, scalability, and reliability, it’s no wonder most enterprises turn to Microsoft Azure containers to run their applications.
+By ensuring that vulnerability scans are completed throughout container lifecycles and all activity is monitored and logged, you can rest easy knowing your Azure containers are secure.